- Education Workforce Council

 - CF24 0AB

-The Education Workforce Council (EWC) is the independent regulator for the education workforce in Wales.
+The Education Workforce Council (EWC) is the independent, professional regulator for the education workforce in Wales.
 We cover teachers and learning support staff in school and further education settings, qualified youth and youth support workers and work-based learning practitioners.

 What we do

-- maintain a Code of Professional Conduct and Practice for the education workforce
+Secondly, we publish a Code of Professional Conduct and Practice which sets out the standards expected of those registered.

-- investigate and hear allegations of unacceptable professional conduct, serious professional incompetence or relevant criminal offences that might call into question a registered practitioner's fitness to practise
+Thirdly, through our fitness to practise work, we investigate and hear allegations of unacceptable professional conduct, serious professional incompetence, or relevant criminal offences.

-- accredit programmes of initial teacher education and monitor their compliance with national criteria
+We also have a statutory responsibility to accredit programmes of initial teacher education, and monitor their compliance with the national criteria.

 Professional Learning Passport (PLP)